The 10-Point Data Engineering Due Diligence Checklist for 2026

 | 3.
 Data Governance | Practical implementation in regulated environments. | Shows a HIPAA-compliant RBAC model for a healthcare client. | Defines governance only in theoretical terms without implementation examples. |

 | 4.
-FinOps & Cost Mgmt | Proven ability to reduce cloud data platform spend. | Case study showing 30%+ reduction in Snowflake credits or Databricks DBUs. | Cannot articulate platform-specific cost drivers (e.g., warehouse size vs. clusters). |
+FinOps & Cost Mgmt | Proven ability to reduce cloud data platform spend. | Case study with a real, quantified before-and-after reduction in Snowflake credit or Databricks DBU spend. | Cannot articulate platform-specific cost drivers (e.g., warehouse size vs. clusters). |

 | 5.
 Data Quality | Proactive observability and incident response. | Details an incident response playbook and data observability tool implementation. | Data quality strategy is limited to basic dbt tests with no monitoring. |